Fund: Transforming Walsall Fund - Phase 1

 1. Create the Virtual Town of Walsall - showcasing the abundance of creativity, heritage , & activity available in Walsall whilst creating a virtual space in which to reimagine the town.

-2. Open the Walsall Design Centre - creating a community-led, central node in which to reimagine Walsall with the residents of Walsall.
+2. Open the The People*s Studio, Walsall - creating a community-led, central node in which to reimagine Walsall with the residents of Walsall.

 3. Co-Design The New Walsall Master Plan - Over the first 3 years design a New Walsall Masterplan collectively and inclusively with the full range of communities resident in Walsall, working in partnership with the locality to challenge, enrich and build upon the existing plan.